codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/library.md

 ---
-order: "1"
-navTitle: "2.
-Simple Library"
+navTitle: "Simple Library"
 ---

-# Lesson 2.
-Translating simple library #
+# Translating simple library #

 Note that this example is built upon several assumptions, namely:

-* Translator is installed to *C:\CodePorting.Translator_Cs2Cpp*.4 directory
+* Translator is installed to *C:\CodePorting.Translator_Cs2Cpp* directory
 * All C# projects are located in *C:\SimpleLibrary* directory
 * The output directory is *C:\output*